 Wine Regions of France

-Alsace: This area in France bordering the German border is primarily known for its white and rose wines.
-Sparkling, sweet wines are also produced in this region, as chilly temperatures are often best for making bubbly.
+Alsace: This area in France borders Germany and is primarily known for its white and rosé wines.
+Sparkling sweet wines are also produced in this region, as the chilly temperatures are often best for making bubbly.

-Bordeaux: This large region along the Atlantic coast of France has a long history of exporting wines and is known mostly for it’s rich, complex reds.
-In fact, Bordeaux’s are usually a blend of Cabernet Sauvignon and Merlot.
-However, while Bordeaux tends to be synonymous with reds, the region is also well known for its famous sweet, white wine from Sauternes, which is usually paired with foie gras.
+Bordeaux: This large region along the southern Atlantic coast of France has a long history of exporting wines and is known mostly for its rich, complex reds.
+In fact, Bordeaux wines are usually a blend of Cabernet Sauvignon and Merlot.
+However, while Bordeaux tends to be synonymous with reds, the region is also well known for its famous sweet white wine from Sauternes, usually paired with foie gras.

-Burgundy: This area in eastern France is known for its bold pinot noirs and its Chardonnay.
-Burgundy actually has the largest number of appellations of any other region in the country, and the region is frequently divided into smaller subdivisions.
-The top wine’s from the region are found in the Cote d’Or (which means the Gold Coast), and because these wines command the highest prices, the name seems all too fitting.
+Burgundy: This area in eastern France is known for its bold Pinot Noir and Chardonnay.
+Burgundy actually has the largest number of appellations of any other region in the country, and is frequently divided into smaller subdivisions.
+The top wines from the region are found in the Cote d’Or (Gold Coast) – and because these wines command the highest prices, the name seems all too fitting.

-Beaujolais: The southern regions of Burgundy near the Rhone valley, makes lighter, fruitier red wines, and is known for the famous Beaujolais Nouveau, which is a young, red wine released each November and is supposed to be consumed by the New Year.
+Beaujolais: The southern regions of Burgundy near the Rhône valley, makes lighter, fruitier red wines, and is known for the famous Beaujolais Nouveau, a young red wine released each November and consumed by the New Year.

-Champagne: This area in eastern France close to Belgium and Luxembourg was the birthplace of sparkling wine and in recent decades France has protected its signature bubbly wine, disallowing sparkling wine producers to use the term “champagne” for wines not produced in this area of France.
-The region has the perfect chilly winter climate to produce champagne and the most famous brands of bubbly, like Dom Perignon, have vineyards here.
+Champagne: This area close to Belgium and Luxembourg was the birthplace of sparkling wine; in recent decades France has protected its signature bubbly by disallowing sparkling wine producers to use the term “champagne” for wines not produced in this area of France.
+The region has the perfect chilly winter climate to produce Champagne and the most famous brands of bubbly, like Dom Perignon and Veuve Clicquot, have vineyards here.

-Languedoc-Roussillon: This is the largest wine region area wise in France, and it is where the majority of France’s cheap, bulk wines are produced (which are still quite good!).
-This region is sometimes nicknamed the “wine lake” and the vintners here are known for being more open o adapting new techniques in wine making here.
-You’ll often see wines from this region labeled “Vin de pays d’Oc.”
+This is the largest wine region by area in France, and it is where the majority of France’s cheap bulk wines are produced (which are still quite good!).
+This region is sometimes nicknamed the “wine lake,” and the vintners here are known for being more open to adapting new techniques in winemaking.
+You’ll often see wines from this region labeled “Vin de Pays d’Oc.”

-Loire: This primarily region which stretches along the Loire Valley in central and western France alongside France’s most impressive chateaus, produces France’s highest quality white wines.
+Loire: This region stretches along the Loire Valley in central and western France and produces France’s highest quality white wines.
 The upper Loire is known for its Sauvignon Blanc, but the region is also known for its dry, sweet and sparkling wines from Tourraine and Chenin Blanc, as well as its mild reds from Saumur.

 >>Read my post on vineyards in the Loire.

-Provence: This region in southeastern France near the Mediterranean coast is one of the warmest regions of France and as a result produces mostly white and rose wines.
-Bordering the southern Rhone region, Provence has very similar wines, and is also home to some prestigious wine estates.
+Provence: Southeastern France near the Mediterranean coast is one of the warmest regions of France, and as a result produces mostly white and rosé wines.
+Bordering the southern Rhône region, Provence has very similar wines, and is also home to some prestigious wine estates.

-Rhone: The Rhone Valley in Southeastern France along the Rhone River is known for mostly for its red wines.
-Producing various styles of reds, the Rhone competes with Bordeaux as a major producer and exporter of French red wines.
+Rhône: The Rhône Valley in Southeastern France along the Rhône River is known for mostly for its red wines and competes with Bordeaux as a major producer and exporter of French red wines.

-Savoie: This region in the French Alps bordering Switzerland is mostly known for its cheeses, great skiing and mountain vistas, but the region also produces some excellent, crisp white wines.
+Savoie: This region in the French Alps bordering Switzerland is mostly known for its cheeses, great skiing and mountain vistas, but the region also produces some excellent white wines.
 Because of the chillier mountain temperatures, Savoie grows grapes that are unique to the region and produce distinct wines.

-South West France: The Sud-Oeust of France is known for its Medieval fortresses like Carcassonne and the Citadelles du Vertige as well as for its rich foods like foie gras and duck confit and red wines similar to those from Bordeaux and sweet, white wines similar to Sauternes.
-Many of the wines from this region do not have AOC ratings, but are VDQS classified, which basically means they are wines in the “waiting room” for the prestigious AOC classification.
-This means, these are some of the highest quality wines in France without as big of a price tag.
+Southwest France: The Sud-Oeust of France is known for its Medieval fortresses like Carcassonne and the Citadelles du Vertige as well as for its rich foods like foie gras and duck confit, and red wines similar to those from Bordeaux and sweet, white wines similar to Sauternes.
+Many of the wines from this region do not have AOC ratings but are VDQS classified, which basically means they are wines in the “waiting room” for the prestigious AOC classification.
+These are some of the highest quality wines in France without as big of a price tag.
 (If you want to know more about these classifications, check out my post on understanding French wine classifications).

 >>Want to know what to pair these wines with?
 French Food of course!